13 O’Clock Blues Band, Devil’s Dance

-FreeNote Records is pleased to kick off the new year with two brand new releases!!
+FreeNote Records is pleased to offer these exciting new releases!!

 Click here to order now!

 Guitarist/composer Jon Catler and legendary drummer Ra Kalam Bob Moses combine forces on their new duo CD Ultra Minor, using guitars and percussion both tuned to C 528 hertz, and playing in pure Harmonic Series tuning.